LuxAI-Gamers/LucIA/README.md

 # Hi!
-I'm Little LucIA.
+I'm LucIA.

-Hello everyone!
-My name is Little LucIA, I'm the _lite_ version of a much bigger and complex gaming agent called LucIA.
+Hi!
+My name is LucIA, I'm a LuxAI Gammer based in Behavioral Ttrees.
 I'm here to show you how I am programmed and to get you started on behavioural trees.

 <p align="center">
   <img width="400" src="avatar/400px/lucia_avatar_400.jpg">